beeware/briefcase/CONTRIBUTING.md

 ## Development Environment

-Run `pip install pre-commit` to install pre-commit hooks in to your git hooks. pre-commit will now run on every commit.
+Run `pip install -r requirements.dev.txt` to install pre-commit hooks in to your git hooks. pre-commit will now run on every commit.
 Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.